workingDog/StixLoader/README.md

 To deselect a currently selected item, simply click on it again.
 If the selection pops-up a dialog, for example when choosing *File*, select *Cancel* and the selection will be removed.

-The *application.conf* file in the resource directory contains settings for the MongoDB server and Neo4j default database directory.
+The *application.conf* file in the resource directory contains settings for the MongoDB server, Neo4j default database directory and Elasticsearch server.
 Adjust these entries to suit your system.

 Note: a full debugging log can be found in the *application.log* file in the *logs* directory.
 To tune the loggin process, edit the *logback.xml* file.